CiscoDevNet/terraform-provider-aci/website/docs/d/rest.html.markdown

   thresh       = "85"
 }

-data "aci_rest" "bgp_peer_prefix_Rest" {
+// To get information regarding the BGP peer prefix object without children data "aci_rest" "bgp_peer_prefix_Rest" {
   path = "/api/node/mo/${aci_bgp_peer_prefix.example.id}.json"
 }

+// To get information regarding the BGP peer prefix object with children data "aci_rest" "tenant_rest" {
+  path = "/api/node/mo/${aci_bgp_peer_prefix.example.id}.json?rsp-subtree=children"
+}
 ```

 ## Argument Reference ##

 * `path` - (Required) ACI path for object which should should be get.
 Starting with api/node/mo/{parent-dn}(if applicable)/{rn of object}.json
+<string>Note</strong> : To extract children, use path format as api/node/mo/{parent-dn}(if applicable)/{rn of object}.json?rsp-subtree=children

 ## Attribute Reference

-The only attribute that this resource exports is the `id`, which is set to the
-Dn of the object created by it.
 * `id` - dishtiguished name of object being managed.
 * `class_name` - class name of object being managed.
 * `content` - map of key-value pairs which represents the attributes for the object being managed.
 * `payload` - Freestyle JSON or YAML payload of object being managed.
 * `dn` - Distinguished name of object being managed.

+* `children` - Set of children of the object being managed
+* `children.child_class_name` - Class name of the child of the object being managed
+* `children.child_content` - map of key-value pairs which represents the attributes for child of the object being managed.